Senate Bill 1690

-The bill to amend the Act of March 1, 1933, to transfer certain authority and resources to the Utah Dineh Corporation., and for other purposes.
-This bill was introduced on the Senate floor by Rep. Robert Bennett (R-UT) on 21 September 2009.
+Utah Senate Bill 1690 is a proposed 2009 law officially titled "A bill to amend the Act of March 1, 1933, to transfer certain authority and resources to the Utah Dineh Corporation, and for other purposes."

+The bill was introduced on the Senate floor by Representative Robert Bennett (R-UT) on September 21, 2009.
 It was referred to the Committee on Indian Affairs.
-On December 9, 2009 Senate Committee on Indian Affairs held hearing 111-538.
-No further action was taken by the Committee.
+On December 9, 2009, the committee held Senate Hearing 111-538 about the proposed bill.
+After the hearing, no further action was taken by the committee.

 Background

-During the 2008 General Session of the Utah Legislature, House Bill 352 was passed which recognized the repeal of the Utah Navajo Trust Fund.

-The bill moved responsibility to fulfill the liabilities and obligations of the repealed Utah Navajo Trust Fund to the Department of Administrative Services and provided for a transition process until Congress designates a new recipient of Utah Navajo royalties.
+During the 2008 General Session of the Utah Legislature, House Bill 352 was passed, recognizing the repeal of the Utah Navajo Trust Fund.
+The bill moved the responsibility to fulfill the liabilities and obligations of the repealed Utah Navajo Trust Fund to the Department of Administrative Services, and provided for a transition process until a new recipient of Utah Navajo royalties was designated by Congress.